COVID-19 is currently impacting over 25,000 Viking students as they continue to work toward their educational goals.

-As the new school year approaches and students are faced with attending classes virtually, the Foundation is working to continue our support of students by providing access to technology, food, and housing.
+The Foundation is working to continue our support of students by providing access to technology, food, and housing.
 Our goal is to remain adaptable during these times to ensure that no student has to put their educational goals aside.
-Together. we can make a difference in the lives of our students.
+Together we can make a difference in the lives of our students.

 Long Beach Rotary Charitable Foundation Press Release

 For Immediate Release

 562.477.4089 – OliviaMaiser@hotmail.com